 Like, the first Wolverine with Hugh Jackman, if you go and Google the images for that where he first played Wolverine, he was actually pretty thin.
 Like, to our standards now.
 And then you look at the more recent ones, not Logan but the ones before that, and he’s fucking jacked to the extreme, right?
 That’s how much we’ve changed in society around our views of fitness and health, our standards there.

-Right now, our mental health is almost nil; no one gives a fuck about him and then they’re all wondering why they’re unhappy and stuff.
-So maybe in 20 years, it’ll be like it is with fitness and you’ll have cross-fit for the mind and the emotions all over the place.
+Right now, our mental health is almost nil; no one gives a fuck about it and then they’re all wondering why they’re unhappy and stuff.
+So maybe in 20 years, it’ll be like it is with fitness and we’ll have cross-fit for the mind and the emotions all over the place.
 But I’m looking forward to that when that happens, and I’m trying to push that along, but I’m just one guy.

 I’m going to help you out, Wayne.
 She needs therapy.
 She needs help.
 She needs support.
-She needs counselling.
+She needs counseling.
 She needs new events that will trigger new associations for her like a Tony Robbins event.
 She needs meditation and starting a meditation practice.